apify/apify-docs/docs/storage/key_value_store.md

 ## Limits

 When adding a record using the [Put record](https://docs.apify.com/api/v2#/reference/key-value-stores/record/put-record) API endpoint, the request payload is limited to **9MB**.
 To upload a larger record or speed up your upload, use the [Direct upload URL](https://docs.apify.com/api/v2#/reference/key-value-stores/direct-upload-url/get-direct-upload-url) endpoint.

+### Data consistency

+Key-value storage uses `read-after-write` consistency, which is characteristic of its underlying [AWS S3](https://aws.amazon.com/s3/) storage.
+With read after write consistency, a newly created data item is immediately visible to all users.

+So, when you write (POST) a **new record** to your storage, then read (GET) it afterward, the storage returns the record you just wrote.
+However, if you **update** an existing record (PUT), you may still receive the old record the next time you fetch it.
+This is known as [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).

+The same applies if you read a **non-existent** record (404 error code), then create the missing record and try to read it again.
+You may still receive a 404 error, even though the record is there.

+If you repeat the read (GET) request after a short time, the response should return the latest data.

+Visit [this](https://codeburst.io/quick-explanation-of-the-s3-consistency-model-6c9f325e3f82) article for more details on the issue and [this](https://medium.com/@dhruvsharma_50981/s3-eventual-data-consistency-model-issues-and-tackling-them-47093365a595) article for some ideas on how to tackle the issue.